harsh-dhandha/SummerInternship2024_22IT026/README.md

 ⟢ *Simplifying Data Discovery with Glue Data Catalog*:
 - I learned about AWS Glue Data Catalog, a central hub for organizing and managing metadata related to your data in S3.
 By integrating Athena with Glue Data Catalog, I can easily search and query my S3 data.

+### Day 5: Building Data Pipelines with Glue and Step Functions

+⟢ *Automating Data Flow with AWS Glue*:
+- I delved into AWS Glue, a powerful service that automates the entire ETL (Extract, Transform, Load) process.
+Glue can pull data from various sources, transform it according to my needs, and then load it into destinations like Athena for analysis.

+⟢ *Orchestrating Workflows with Step Functions*:
+- I learned about AWS Step Functions, a service that acts like a conductor for multiple AWS services.
+Step Functions allows me to build serverless workflows that seamlessly connect services like Glue and Athena.
+Imagine Step Functions as the conductor, coordinating different services to work together in perfect harmony.

+⟢ *Building Resilient Workflows*:
+- Finally, I reviewed best practices for handling errors in Step Functions workflows.
+Just like any complex system, things don't always go according to plan.
+By implementing proper error handling, I can ensure my workflows are resilient and can recover from unexpected issues, making my data pipelines more robust.